gustavomrfz/automate_wordpress/README.md

 # Atomate Wordpress

-# Scripts for automate Wordpress related tasks
+# Scripts for automating tasks related to Wordpress

 These **Bash scripts** automate some usual tasks working with **Wordpress**, and **Nginx**/**MariaDB** backend.
 The scripts are usefull on a clean Debian Jessie installation  and surely they don't work on Ubuntu so far.
 It's advise to **not** install an Apache or other HTTP server, unless they are listening at any port except port 80, so they could may cause conflicts with Nginx.